 Before leaving the house, Brian must turn his lights on and off seven times before leaving the house.
 If he does not turn the lights on and off, Brian believes an electrical fire will ignite while he is away.

 Brian washes his hands five times before eating.
 If he loses count or doesn’t think they are clean enough, Brian starts washing his hands over again until he is satisfied.
 Because of these routines, Brian often is late for work and does not have many friends.
 He believes people will think he is odd or judge him for his behaviors.

 Brian’s behaviors and symptoms fall under the diagnosis of OCD.
-What makes OCD and perfectionism different in this case are how the behaviors are repetitive.
+What demonstrates the differences between perfectionism and OCD in this case is how the behaviors are repetitive.
 Brian’s praying, hand washing and turning on the lights are all done to alleviate his anxieties.
 If he does not complete these behaviors, Brian will be troubled and upset.

-OCD and perfectionism differ greatly.
+OCD is different from perfectionism in many ways.
 OCD dictates how a person goes about their day-by-day life and affects the quality of life.
 Perfectionism is a trait a person chooses to adopt.
 If a behavior is not done, the individual is not distressed as a result.